 - Hire graduate students to assist with preliminary literature surveys

-- Undertake pilot studies (e.g. studies that help produce a ‘proof of concept’) that will lead to full studies and research projects
+- Undertake pilot studies (e.g. studies that help produce a ‘proof of concept’) that will lead to full studies

-- Grant period is four months.
+- Grant period is six months.